Scalable GANs with Transformers: Experiments

 \subsection{Training GAT on various scales}

 \textbf{Model size.} We trained GAT across various model capacities, then measured the FID-50K for every 10K iterations.
-As shown in Fig.~\ref{fig: model size fid5k}, we observe that larger models consistently achieve lower FID, and this advantage mostly persists throughout training rather than appearing only at convergence.
+As shown in Fig.~\ref{fig: model size fid50k}, we observe that larger models consistently achieve lower FID, and this advantage mostly persists throughout training rather than appearing only at convergence.
 This scaling behavior shows that the training GAN can be easily scaled up, similar to other types of generative models, with minimal modification in hyperparameters.

 \textbf{Patch size.} We further assess the robustness of the proposed method against tokenization granularity by performing experiments with a larger patch size of p=4 for the Small and Base configurations.
-As shown in Fig.~\ref{fig: patch size fid5k}, the models are successfully trained and attain acceptable FID across patch sizes, indicating that the proposed method can be easily extended across various patch sizes.
+As shown in Fig.~\ref{fig: patch size fid50k}, the models are successfully trained and attain acceptable FID across patch sizes, indicating that the proposed method can be easily extended across various patch sizes.

-\textbf{GFLOPs.} Model complexity is commonly measured by GFLOPs.
-Therefore, we also plot FID-50k against the transformer’s computational cost measured in GFLOPs, and compute the correlation between the model's performance and its GFLOPs.
+\textbf{Inference and training cost~(GFLOPs).} Model complexity is commonly measured by GFLOPs.
+Therefore, we also plot FID-50K against the transformer’s computational cost measured in GFLOPs, and compute the correlation between the model's performance and its GFLOPs.
 As shown in Fig.~\ref{fig: gflops vs fid50k}, we observe a strong negative correlation~(-0.95): models with higher compute systematically yield better~(lower) FID.
+Importantly, as in Fig.~\ref{fig: training vs gflops scaling law}, we observe the same trend when considering total training compute (i.e., cumulative GFLOPs over the entire training run): FID-50K remains strongly negatively correlated with training compute, indicating that larger training budgets consistently improve generative performance.
 These results indicate that scaling improves performance and that the proposed GAT is scalable and effectively utilizes the scalable characteristics of transformer architectures.
-Note that, GFLOPs are computed for a single forward pass of the generator.
+Note that inference costs are computed for a single forward pass of the generator.
+The dashed line in (d) shows a power-law fit, following $\text{FID}(C) \approx 3.52 \times 10^{5} \cdot C^{-0.456}$, where $C$ is total training compute~(GFLOPs).
+Details about Fig.~\ref{fig: training vs gflops scaling law} are provided in Appendix.~\ref{app: formal scaling law}.